 We are going to put all of our good questions/answers on this page in the hopes that you find your answers here.
 If you don't find the answer here, on the links page, or on the training calendar, email your team captain.
 If they don't know the answer, ask Steve...

-What is the purpose of the Training Series?
+What is the purpose of Ready2Roll Cycling?

 The purpose of the training series is to help riders in their preparation for the annual Bike MS events as well as other cycling events.
-Participants in the series will have fun while learning proper riding techniques, safety etiquette, riding in groups, basic bicycle maintenance and tips on fundraising for Bike MS events.
+Participants in the series will have fun while learning safe riding techniques, etiquette, riding in groups, basic bicycle maintenance and tips on fundraising for Bike MS events.

-Why the training series name “Ready2Roll Cycling”?
+Why the training series name “Ready2Roll Cycling?”

 Who will lead Ready2Roll Cycling?

-Individuals participating in Ready2Roll Cycling will be very familiar with the leadership as veteran ConocoPhillips team captain Steve Moskowitz (the “Ask Steve”) and co-captain Marshall Cohen will provide essential guidance.
-Together, these two individuals have more than 40 combined years of MS 150 completions and have helped prepare thousands in their efforts to safely complete the annual event as well as other cycling events.
+Individuals participating in Ready2Roll Cycling will be very familiar with the leadership as veteran ConocoPhillips team captain Steve Moskowitz (the “Ask Steve”) and co-captain Marshall Cohen (team Phillips 66) will provide essential guidance.
+Together, these two individuals have more than 50 combined years of MS 150 completions and have helped prepare thousands in their efforts to safely complete the annual event as well as other cycling events.
 They have a wealth of experience in event management and leadership while never losing sight of the friendship and joys of cycling.
 Look for Robbie Moskowitz and Jan Cohen (spouses) assisting in vital volunteer roles.
-Equally important will be the critical role team volunteers and ride marshal’s play in ensuring a good experience for participants.
+Equally important will be the critical role team volunteers and ride marshal’s play in ensuring a great experience for participants.

 Is Ready2Roll Cycling open to the general public to join?